 - Provides opinions on the nature of the injury, which help the insurer decide whether the injury is compensable

 - Provides an opinion on when maximum medical improvement (MMI) has been reached

-- Provides an opinion on the degree of physical impairment, which influences how much benefits will be awarded after a worker reaches MMI
+- Provides an opinion on the degree of physical impairment, which influences how much will be awarded in benefits after a worker reaches Maximum Medical Improvement (MMI)

 Find out more about medical care.

-Severly injured workers should contact 911 or go to the nearest emergency care facility.
+Severely injured workers should contact 911 or immediately go to the nearest emergency care facility.

 If possible, the worker should ask the employer where to seek medical care from a workplace injury or illness.
 Employers are required to establish a health care provider (HCP) selection process.
-They should communicate this process to workers, which lets the workers know whether the employer will select the HCP, or allow the worker to make the choice of a HCP.
+Employers should communicate this process to workers, so workers know whether the employer will select the HCP, or allow the worker to make the choice of a HCP.
 Employers should do this prior to any injury, and preferably, in writing.

-The worker should let the health care provider (HCP) know if an injury is work-related, and that the authorized HCP should bill the employer’s insurer, not a private health insurance plan.
+The worker should let the health care provider (HCP) know if an injury is work-related.
+The authorized HCP should bill the employer’s insurer, not a private health insurance plan.
 The worker should not have to pay out of pocket or through personal insurance.
-The chosen health care provider is authorized for at least 60 days, after which the party not making the initial selection can then select the provider.
+The chosen health care provider is authorized for at least 60 days, after which the party not making the initial selection can opt to select a different provider.

 Find out more about the health care provider selection policy.